 Condoms, even when used correctly, don’t guarantee 100 per cent protection against STIs or unplanned pregnancy.
 Issues to consider include:

 - Sex using a condom may still spread an infection if the condom does not fully cover the infected area.
-For example, some infections such as pubic lice, scabies, the genital wart virus and the herpes virus are spread by close skin-to-skin contact.
-Condoms provide some protection against these STIs, but not full protection.
+For example, some infections such as pubic lice, scabies, genital warts and herpes are spread by close skin-to-skin contact.
+Condoms provide some protection against these STIs, but not full protection as they do not cover the entire genital skin area.

 - A condom may break, particularly if it has not been stored properly or the right lubricant has not been used.
 This is why you should always use water-based lubricant.
 Oil-based lubricants are associated with condom breakage and should not be used.
 Do not expose a condom to prolonged heat.
 Don’t use a condom that is past its use-by date.
 Don’t try to re-apply a used condom – they are designed for one use only.